Tropical Permaculture

 Today, that same land produces:

-This course is the exact blueprint we built — without years of trial and error.
+This course is the design framework and tested systems we built, adapted so you can apply them to your own land without years of trial and error.

 What’s possible

-• Maintain gardens + food forest in ~4 hours/week
+Maintain gardens + food forest in ~4 hours/week once systems are established.

 Design smarter.
 Work less.